jserovs/Douvery-Qwik/README.md

 ## Introduction

-Welcome to Entorno a Douvery, a project focused on the sales environment for all audiences.
+Welcome to Douvery, a project focused on the sales environment for all audiences.
 This project is under development and is expected to launch soon.

 ## Development Progress